-Lighting a landscape can extend the use of outdoor space while providing safety, atmosphere and space definition.
+Landscape lighting can extend the use of outdoor space while providing safety, atmosphere, and space definition.
 Lighting can also accent areas of a landscape or create patterns and contrast.

 A landscape can come alive in the evening hours with just a few lights in appropriate places.
 Specialty lights can create color accents and glows.
 Flowers may take on new hues, pools and fountains have a special glistening, and moonglow lights create a feeling of a moonlit landscape.

-Directional lights can accent a feature, emphasizing it more at night than it is in the daylight.
+Directional lights can accent a feature, emphasizing it more at night than in the daylight.
 Rain, fog and snow are much more dramatic in the night when illuminated.

 Landscape lighting is most effective when used in limited, subtle ways.
 Use lighting sparingly and in specific spots, and a landscape will come alive in a whole new way.